olivervon/soc-lab/setup/README.md

 ## Step 2.2: Create Log Analytics Workspace

-In this step we set up the logging backend for our SOC lab SIEM.
+In this step I set up the logging backend for my SOC lab SIEM.
 A dedicated Log Analytics Workspace is used as the central location for security telemetry.

-We used a dedicated resource group and chose Sweden Central as region.
+I used a dedicated resource group and chose Sweden Central as region.
 Log ingestion is intentionally not enabled yet to avoid any cost during the Azure Free Trial.

 #### Workspace overview